 OGTT levels indicate:

-The patient cannot eat for at least 8 hours prior to the FPG and OGTT tests.
+The person cannot eat for at least 8 hours prior to the FPG and OGTT tests.

 A1C levels indicate:

 A1C tests are also used to help people with diabetes monitor how well they are keeping their blood glucose levels under control.
 For people with diabetes, A1C is measured periodically every 2 to 3 months, or at least twice a year.
 While fingerprick self-testing provides information on blood glucose for that day, the A1C test shows how well blood sugar has been controlled over the period of several months.
 In general, most people with diabetes should aim for A1C levels of around 7%.
 Your doctor may adjust this goal depending on your individual health profile.

 The American Diabetes Association (ADA) recommends that results from the A1C test be used to calculate the estimated average glucose (eAG). eAG is a term that people may see on lab results from their A1C tests.
 It converts the A1C percentages into the same mg/dL units that people are familiar with from their daily home blood glucose tests.
 For example, an A1C of 7% is equal to an eAG of 154 mg/dL.
 The eAG terminology can help people to better interpret the results of their A1C tests and make it easier to correlate A1C with results from home blood glucose monitoring.